AndreiZavo/BachelorThesisApplication/README.md

 # Smart Bites 🥧
-## The mobile application with autmated recommendation systems in the food spectrum
+## The mobile application with automated recommendation systems in the food spectrum

 ## Table of Contents
 * [Introduction](#introduction)